SAWIYANO: Life in the East Sepik Province

-10/24/2012 Production is Complete and I'm back in the U.S.!
+10/24/2012 Production is Complete at least for now and I'm back in the U.S.!
 Now on to editing.
 I've posted an update on the project on Kickstarter.
 This whole site will soon be updated.
 Here is also a link to some clips on Vimeo.

 "Sawiyano: Traditional Arts & Crafts" is a documentary and book about the Sawiyano who live the East Sepik Province of Papua New Guinea.
 By following the daily lives of families, it is an intimate view into the lives of a tribe in the midst of cultural change.
 It will show where and how supplies are gathered in the rainforest and swamp, how objects are crafted, and the final uses of objects.